MoneyINC Logo

 The drug trade has also contributed largely to the rising crime rate in the area.
 It is also worth noting that more organized gangs operate in the location.
 Some of these gangs include the Latin Kings and Black Mafia, not to mention the numerous motorcycle gangs.

 One resident in North Philly once told Philadelphia Weekly that Hunting Park was the heart of the community.
 However, things turned upside down, and the locale worsened.
-There was an instance where a father was shot down as he drove his car through this neighborhood.
+There was an instance where a father was shot down as he drove his car through this neighborhood after he had won $10,000 in a local lottery.
+People followed him home.

-According to USA Esta Online, this was after he had won a whopping $10,000 in a local lottery, and people followed him home.
 Despite its tainted image, the location is rich in history with several historical structures.
 These include the Bayard Tailor School, K. McClure School, and Clara Barton School.
+While the area is not worth value, there are a lot of structural issues that make it more unsafe than most other areas in Philly.

 Even with its name being "nice," this neighborhood is not nice.
 Tioga and Nicetown are two different communities in the Northern part of Philadelphia.
 The town has been consensually known as Nicetown.
 If you want to know what part of Philadelphia is worse, look no further.